anza-xyz/agave/svm/doc/spec.md

 # Introduction

-Several components of the Solana Validator are involved in processing of a transaction (or a batch of transactions).
-Collectively the components responsible for transaction execution are designated as Solana Virtual Machine (SVM).
+Several components of the Solana Validator are involved in processing a transaction (or a batch of transactions).
+Collectively, the components responsible for transaction execution are designated as Solana Virtual Machine (SVM).
 SVM packaged as a stand-alone library can be used in applications outside the Solana Validator.